Characterization of the function of double-positive T cells in dogsRead more

 Workshop - National Research Platform for Zoonoses - Use of PCLS for ex vivo investigation of host-pathogen interaction

 As part of the research project "In-vitro system for the characterisation of the allergic potential of human and animal pathogenic fungi", the project...

-Our research is focused on infection immunology and deals with the interactions of the human and porcine immune systems and the role of double-positive T cells in dogs.
+Our research focus is in the field of infection immunology and deals with the interactions of the human and porcine immune system and the role of double-positive T cells in dogs.

 Contact and Directions

 Our institution is located in the southwest of Leipzig, only a few kilometres from the city centre.
 You can reach us comfortably by public transport or by car.
 There are plenty of parking spaces on the old exhibition grounds.

 By plane Leipzig-Halle Airport is about 30 minutes by car from the city centre.
 Every half hour there is a shuttle bus between the airport and Leipzig Central Station.
 If there is no direct flight from your city to Leipzig, we recommend that you fly to Berlin (approx. 2 hours train journey to Leipzig), Frankfurt am Main or Hanover (each approx. 3.5 hours train journey to Leipzig).
 There are regular trains to Leipzig from all three cities.

 The Interregio and Intercity trains connect Leipzig with almost all European cities.

 By car You can reach Leipzig by car via the motorways A9 (Berlin - Nuremberg), A14 (Halle - Dresden) or A38 (Göttingen - Leipzig).